Ishai-Marom/Microservices-Training/README.md

 Here we'll manage our containers.

+### Building an image
+Go to the directory that contains the Dockerfile and run the command:
+`docker build -t <image-repository-name>:<image-tag> -f Dockerfile .` You can choose whichever <image-repository-name> and <image-tag> as you would like.
+I recommend avoiding using `latest` as the <image-tag> because docker images use this tag as the default for pulling images.

 ### First database: Redis

 Redis is a lightweight, quick, distributed key-value store that saves data on a RAM.
 But it can be used as a database.
-It has many modules, but in our example we have wanted to keep things as bare-bones as ppossible.
+It has many modules, but in our example we have wanted to keep things as bare-bones as possible.
 Therefore, we're using basic Redis key-value store.

 Apps:
 - Redis = Our database management system.
 By the official Redis company.